-We individualize the subsequent years to each individual's desire and skill, but in general the 2nd year fellow spends two blocks on the cath and echo service, one block on inpatient service, Stress/MRI, cardiovascular surgery, inpatient/transplant rotation
+We individualize the subsequent years to each individual's desires and skills, but in general the 2nd year fellow spends two blocks on the cath and echo service, two blocks on inpatient service, one on the cardiovascular surgery/cardiac critical care

-The 3rd year fellow has the opportunity to concentrate up to 7 blocks on research with the remaining time spent in inpatient/transplant service, inpatient "Acting Attending" service, cath and echo service, adult congenital heart disease service and Stress/MRI.
+The 3rd year fellow has the opportunity to concentrate up to 7 blocks on research with the remaining time spent in inpatient and/or transplant service, cath and echo blocks, adult congenital heart disease service, Stress/MRI and culminating in a block

 We have developed a research council in cardiology to help the fellow define research interests, establish a relationship with a research mentor, and maximize potential for success in areas of grant applications, abstract presentation and manuscript acceptance.